Scaling limits of lattice quantum fields by wavelets

-We close our preliminary treatment of fermions with an observation concerning the construction of scaling limits of initial families of states, $\omega^{(N)}_{L,0}$, in the quasi-free setting (covering the case of free ground states for lattice fermions): It is known \cite{EvansQuantumSymmetriesOn}, that a quasi-free state on $\fA_{\CAR}(\fh)$ is determined by its two-point,
+In analogy with the free scalar quantum field, the simplest situations that allow for an implementation of the scaling limit procedure are those with initial families of states, $\omega^{(N)}_{L,0}$, of quasi-free type \cite{EvansQuantumSymmetriesOn} (covering the case of ground states for free lattice fermions):